Bitcoin-ABC/bitcoin-abc/apps/alp-dex/README.md

    inventory only.
 3. **Permissionless pairs** — operators copy `config.sample.json` →
-   `config.json` and set which `tokenId` pairs to trade (no default allowlist in-repo — see SPEC).
+   `config.json` and set which `tokenId` pairs to trade (no default allowlist in-repo — see SPEC.md).
-4. **Postage-protocol settle (SPEC v1)** — taker builds and signs their side;
+4. **Postage-protocol settle (SPEC.md v1)** — taker builds and signs their side;
    the node adds XEC fuel + exact-size token UTXOs and broadcasts.
-Taker-pays all fees is possible in principle but out of scope for SPEC v1.
+Taker-pays all fees is possible in principle but out of scope for SPEC.md v1.
 5. **Coordinator-optional** — platform fee and listing are opt-in; a lone node is useful without any aggregator.